liller/AMLSII_22-23_SN21047963/README.md

 └── main.py

 ```
-**main**: Contains all the core functions that will be executed sequentially for data loading, pre-processing, splitting dataset, data augmentation, model instance creation, model training, result prediction and evaluations.
+**main.py**: Contains all the core functions that will be executed sequentially for data loading, pre-processing, splitting dataset, data augmentation, model instance creation, model training, result prediction and evaluations.

 **Modules**: Contains two files including pre_processing and results_visualization.
 Pre_processing do performing image processing such as normalization on the image data, divide the training set, validation set and test set.
 Results_visualization do plotting accuracy results and loss value curves, plotting prediction result confusion matrix.